suryanarayanan-venkatesan/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/pod/pod-network-rate-limit.md

       </tr>
     </table>

-### Rate Limit
+### Rate limit

-- `NETWORK_BANDWIDTH`: It contains the network bandwidth rate limit
+- `NETWORK_BANDWIDTH`: It contains the network bandwidth rate limit.
-- `BURST`: It contains the size of bucket, maximum amount of bytes that tokens can be available for instantaneously
+- `BURST`: It contains the size of the bucket, maximum amount of bytes that tokens can be available for instantaneously.
-- `LIMIT`: It contains the limit for the number of bytes that can be queued waiting for tokens to become available
+- `LIMIT`: It contains the limit for the number of bytes that can be queued waiting for tokens to become available.

 The following YAML snippet illustrates the use of this environment variable: